-We held our first "say on pay" vote at our 2016 Annual Meeting.
-At such meeting, our stockholders approved, on an advisory basis, the compensation of the named executive officers, as disclosed in our 2016 Proxy Statement for that meeting pursuant to the compensation disclosure rules of the SEC.
-The Compensation Committee reviewed the final vote results for the proposal, and, given the level of shareholder support (90% of total votes cast with respect to the advisory proposal), concluded that our compensation program provided a competitive performance package that incentivizes our named executive officers and encourages their retention over the long-term.
-Accordingly, the Compensation Committee determined not to make any significant changes to our executive compensation policies or decisions as a result of the vote; however, our Compensation Committee elected to monitor and continually evaluate our compensation program going forward in light of our stockholders views and our evolving business needs.
+At our 2017 Annual Meeting, our stockholders approved, on an advisory basis, the compensation of the named executive officers, as disclosed in our 2017 Proxy Statement for that meeting pursuant to the compensation disclosure rules of the SEC.
+The Compensation Committee reviewed the final vote results for the proposal, and, given the level of shareholder support (approximately 99.2% of total votes cast with respect to the advisory proposal, a nearly 9% increase over the prior year) and considering our discussions with our top stockholders regarding our pay program, concluded that our compensation program provided a competitive performance package that incentivizes our named executive officers and encourages their retention over the long-term.
+Accordingly, the Compensation Committee determined not to make any significant changes to our executive compensation policies or decisions as a result of the vote; however, our Compensation Committee elected to monitor and continually evaluate our compensation program going forward in light of our stockholders' views and our evolving business needs.
 Our Compensation Committee expects to continue to consider the outcome of our say on pay votes and our stockholders' views when making future compensation decisions for the named executive officers.